SciML/DiffEqFlux.jl/docs/src/examples/mnist_neural_ode.md

 ### Layers

 The Neural Network requires passing inputs sequentially through multiple layers.
-We use `Chain` which allows inputs to functions to come from previous layer and sends the outputs to the next.
+We use `Chain` which allows inputs to functions to come from the previous layer and sends the outputs to the next.
 Four different sets of layers are used here: